NexiaMoe/nexiamuel-bot/README.md

 # Nexiamuel BOT

-My Experimental bot on Discord, Using discord.py
+My Experimental bot on Discord, Using discord.py.
+This is self hosting script.

 It search a doujinshi from nHentai and Illustration Pixiv using scraping method (Requests and BeautifulSoup4) and Pixiv API.

+Invite my bot to use without hosting it yourself: [Invite to your channel](http://bit.ly/NexiaProject)

 ## To-Do